 D1079 Terminology Relating to Roofing and Waterproofing

-D3161 Test Method for Wind-Resistance of Asphalt Shingles (Fan-Induced Method)
+D3161/D3161M Test Method for Wind Resistance of Steep Slope Roofing Products (Fan-Induced Method)

 ICS Number Code 91.060.20 (Roofs)

 |Link to Active (This link will always route to the current Active version of the standard.)|

 ASTM D7158 / D7158M-20, Standard Test Method for Wind Resistance of Asphalt Shingles (Uplift Force/Uplift Resistance Method), ASTM International, West Conshohocken, PA, 2020, www.astm.orgBack to Top